rbergm/PostBOUND/docs/source/setup.rst

 A key requirement for PostBOUND is a running database server to execute queries against.
 See the :ref:`hinting` description for more details on why this is necessary and what  functionality the database has to provide.
-Currently, the most well-supported DBS is PostgreSQL.
+Currently, the most well-supported DBS are PostgreSQL and DuckDB.
 Limited support for MySQL is also available.
 In the following, we assume that PostBOUND should interact with a Postgres server.

-To ensure the smoothest interaction between PostBOUND and Postgres and to have the least configuration effort, the Postgres server and PostBOUND should run on the same address space (i.e. on the same machine or within the same virtualized environment.
+To ensure the smoothest interaction between PostBOUND and Postgres and to have the least configuration effort, the Postgres server and PostBOUND should run in the same address space (i.e. on the same machine or within the same virtualized environment.
 Notably, a manual installation of PostBOUND and a Docker-based installation of Postgres does not work).
 Basically, there are three different options to setup a Postgres server: